 Draft Control HVAC is a highly trusted heating and air conditioning company servicing the East Ottawa region.
 Unlike other companies, we focus on our customers and their complete satisfaction, not on the brands that we sell.
 Whether you require installation, repair, or maintenance for your furnace, air conditioner, water heater, gas BBQ and fireplace, or boiler; you can trust Draft Control.
 Contact us today for all your heating and cooling needs.

-"Selim came out to our place to quote a replacement air conditioner and hot water tank.
-He was honest, and did not try to sell us something we didn’t need...His quote was far better than any others we had received, and it wasn’t long before we had him lined up for the job...
+“Selim came out to our place to quote a replacement air conditioner and hot water tank.
+He was honest, and did not try to sell us something we didn’t need.
+He answered all my questions promptly and honestly…From start to finish the entire process was seamless, he didn’t rush the job(s), and made sure everything was done properly.
 He certainly takes pride in his work, and hands down I would recommend him to anyone looking for HVAC work.
-Thanks Selim!"
+Thanks Selim!” – Ryan M